Vishranthi-arun/DISTANCE-BETWEEN-TWO-POINTS/README.md

 # DISTANCE-BETWEEN-TWO-POINTS

 ## AIM:
-To write a python program to find the distance two 2 points
+To write a python program to find the distance two 2 points.
 ## ALGORITHM:
 ### Step 1:
 Assign the values for x and y
 ### Step 2:
-To find the distance between two points
+To find the distance between two points.
 ### Step 3:
 Substitute the values in the distance formula  ![formula](/formula.jpg)
 ### Step 4:
-print the value
+print the value.
 ### Step 5:
-End the program
+End the program.
 ### PROGRAM:
 ```
 #Program to find the distance between two points.